apisnetworks/apiscp-docs/docs/PROGRAMMING.md

 ## Extending modules with surrogates

 A module may be extended with a "surrogate".
-Surrogates are delegated modules loaded in lieu of modules that ship with apnscp.
+Surrogates are delegated modules loaded in lieu of modules that ship with ApisCP.
 Surrogates ar e located under modules/surrogates/*\<module name>*.php.
 Unless the class name is explicitly called, e.g. `User_Module::MIN_UID`, a surrogate will be loaded first, e.g. $this->user_get_home() will check for modules/surrogates/user.php and use that instance before using modules/user.php.
 A surrogate or native class can be determined at runtime using `apnscpFunctionInterceptor::autoload_class_from_module()`, e.g. `apnscpFunctionInterceptor::autoload_class_from_module('user') . '::MIN_UID'`.
-Depending upon the presence of surrogates/user.php (override of User_Module), that or modules/user.php (native apnscp module) will be loaded.
+Depending upon the presence of surrogates/user.php (override of User_Module), that or modules/user.php (native ApisCP module) will be loaded.

 ::: tip
 "apnscpFunctionInterceptor" can also be referenced in code as "a23r" for brevity.